Dialogue journal: International settings

-While the use of dialogue journal writing in educational settings originated in the United States, it is used around the world to promote writing and critical thinking.
-It is most frequently used to promote learning of English as a second language.
-Countries using and publishing about dialogue journal writing include Canada, Hong Kong, Hungary, India, Iran, Jordan, Korea, Malaysia, South Africa, and Taiwan.
-For example, TESOL students at Universiti Putra Malaysia during the 2009–2010 academic year were randomly assigned to a dialogue journal writing (DJW) group and a topic-based writing (TBW) group.
+TESOL students at Universiti Putra Malaysia during the 2009–2010 academic year were randomly assigned to a dialogue journal writing (DJW) group and a topic-based writing (TBW) group.
 While students' writing improved through both writing methods, the writing of the TBW group improved in terms of organization and language use.
 That of the DJW group improved in terms of content and vocabulary.
 The authors conclude that students doing DJW were focusing on the content of their messages, expressing their ideas in their comfort zone, where they "felt safe when conversing with their teachers.
-This trust gained the students' comfort in expressing their thoughts and ideas, without worrying about grammatical mistakes, and this resulted in improving their content and vocabulary".
+The trust that developed appeared to increase “the students' comfort in expressing their thoughts and ideas, without worrying about grammatical mistakes, and this resulted in improving their content and vocabulary" (Foroutan et al., 2013, p.
+40).